zhaohaoran/ActigraphLinkSDK/ReadMe.md

 #### What can I do with this SDK? ####

 - Connect with Link activity monitors from a mobile device via BT LE wireless
-- Enable streamin of raw accelerometer data (30 - 100 Hz)
+- Enable streaming of raw accelerometer data (30 - 100 Hz)
 - Configure (enable/disable) the monitor's embedded sensors
        * Accelerometer
        * Gyroscope